5G Frame Structure

 | μ = 4 | 240 kHz | 16 | 160 | 14 |

-This table is the practical shortcut engineers often need during troubleshooting.
+This table is the practical shortcut often needed during troubleshooting.
 It tells you how many slot opportunities exist in the same fixed time interval once numerology changes.

 What does not change